Spinoza/Ongodist

 2o21, 11min, Super-8mm projection print, 50m, 18fps, 1.48:1, colour, magnetic sound

-Facultad BBAA, Cuenca (FEB); Blitz#34, Zumzeig, Barcelona (FEB); La Casa Encendida, Pasajes Filmadrid, Madrid (MAY); (S8) Mostra de cinema periferico, A Coruña (JUN); Cinéma La Clef, Paris, Revue Les Saisons (JUL); VideoEX, Zürich (OCT); Festival de Cinéma Differents et Experimentaux de Paris, Collectif Jeune Cinéma (OCT); FRACTO Experimental Film Encounter, Berlin (NOV);
+in 2o21 at Facultad BBAA, Cuenca (FEB); Blitz#34, Zumzeig, Barcelona (FEB); La Casa Encendida, Pasajes Filmadrid, Madrid (MAY); (S8) Mostra de cinema periferico, A Coruña (JUN); Cinéma La Clef, Paris, Revue Les Saisons (JUL); VideoEX, Zürich (OCT); Festival de Cinéma Differents et Experimentaux de Paris, Collectif Jeune Cinéma (OCT); FRACTO Experimental Film Encounter, Berlin (NOV)

 The film focuses on Baruch Spinoza as a lens maker, dried fruit and nuts trader and a free-thinker (ongodist in old Dutch), trying to draw several associations between Spinoza’s lens grinding machine (featured in Spinoza Museum in Rijnsburg), some daily objects of his time (also displayed in the museum), the film camera as a lens-based machine, an old edition of his Ethica and a set of sounds recorded on location.
 As for the sound, old magnetic pre-striped Super 8 Kodachrome stock was used and then incorporated unprocessed.